-Do you ever dream that you & your ex are still together, & the dream is so vivid & wonderful that when you wake up, you find yourself in agony over the reality that it was just a dream?
+*Do you ever dream that you & your ex-partner are still together, & the dream is so vivid & wonderful that when you wake up, you find yourself in agony over the reality that it was just a dream?

 *Do you miss the way he smells, the way his voice called out your name, the way he held your hand, or the way he kissed your forehead?

-Does her name being mentioned send you into a massive anxiety episode?
+*Does his name being mentioned send you into a massive anxiety episode?

 It can feel like torture to lose someone that has been in your life for so long, especially if it wasn't your decision.
 And it's crazy the things that you remember & miss the most about your former spouse.
 Many times it's the little things that hit you.
 And these things make it impossible to believe that you will actually get over him/her.
 But trust me, you will.
 And you are not going crazy.
 It's perfectly normal to yearn for the littlest things when you have shared a life together & suddenly they are gone.

 I could not stop thinking about the how & the why.
 And I relived the things we said to one another over & over again.
 I couldn't see how it would be possible for me to recover from this heart ache at the time.
 I was grieving and the pain was so intense, almost too much to bear.
 I now understood the true meaning of the metaphor "broken heart."'

-So if you find yourself revisiting old memories of the two of you, wondering how you got there, or you keep obsessing over what you could have done differently, just know that this is normal, and with a little time, patience and guidance, these feelings will fade and you will be a much stronger and wiser person for the experience.
+So if you find yourself revisiting old memories of the two of you, wondering how you got there, or obsessing over what you could have done differently, just know that this is normal, and with a little time, patience and some guidance, these feelings will fade and you will be a much stronger and wiser person for the experience.

 But why is it so painful?
 Because breaking up with your partner actually has your brain & body go through a chemical process much like drug withdrawal.